Help Center/ SecMaster/ User Guide/ Security Orchestration/ Objects/ Managing Vulnerability Types

 Managing Vulnerability Types

-• Built-in vulnerability types are enabled by default and cannot be edited, enabled, disabled, or deleted.
+• Built-in vulnerability types are enabled by default.
+They cannot be edited, enabled, disabled, or deleted.

-• After a user-defined vulnerability type is added, the type ID cannot be modified.
+• After a custom vulnerability type is added, its type tag cannot be modified.

 Viewing Existing Vulnerability Types